masters week intensive

 PLEASE NOTE FACULTY IS SUBJECT TO CHANGE.

 Kacie Collins was born and raised in the Detroit area.
 She began her training at the age of 3 at Gotta Dance Studios.
 Throughout the years Kacie was part of the Detroit Pistons Entertainment team on the Motor City Minis from 2017-2019.
 She joined Hollywood Connection’s The Teen Company in 2018 working closely with the faculty, specifically the artistic directors over the years Mitchel Federan, Kristin McQuaid, and Aaron Czuprenski.
-Her third year on the company Kacie was given the title of captain on The Teen Company.
-During her summers off, Kacie works with the USPBL Dance Crew choreographing, performing, and leading games.
-In addition, she loves to teach at studios across the Metro-Detroit area.
-Currently, Kacie is attending Chapman University in Orange, California as a dance major.
-She is entering her third year as a member of the University’s hip-hop club Team Shaka, as Vice President.
+Her third year on the company Kacie was given the title of company captain.
+From 2019-2023, she spent her summers choreographing and performing with the USPBL Dance Crew, working closely alongside Lesley Kay.
+During her summers off, she loves to teach and choreograph across the state of Michigan.
+Teaching hip hop, contemporary fusion, and improv classes, in addition to, choreographing competition and halftime pieces for dance teams and studios.
+Currently, Kacie is preparing to graduate from Chapman University in Orange, California as a Dance BFA in May 2025.
+She is in her fourth and final year as a member of the University’s hip-hop club Team Shaka, as President.
 At Chapman, Kacie is furthering her artistic knowledge and preparing for her future career in the dance industry.

 Lisa Carducci-Deringor a Choreographer and Master teacher.
 Originally from Detroit MI, Lisa studied classical ballet and holds grades I-VII from The Cecchetti Council of America.
 Lisa has performed lead roles in The Sleeping Beauty, Cinderella and Coppelia.
 At the age of 19, Lisa moved to Los Angeles, where she received a dance scholarship to Tremaine Dance Center.
 She has studied many disciplines under some of the industries top teachers and choreographers.
 Following scholarship, she began working as a professional dancer and choreographer.
 She has performed on the MTV Video Music Awards, Billboard Awards, HBO Comedy Awards, tours, videos, film and commercials.
 Lisa has worked with several artists including Brittany Spears, N'Sync, Lenny Kravitz, Taking Back Sunday, James Blunt.
 She has worked with companies such as HBO, Pepsi, Disney, Adidas, TJ Maxx, and Marshalls.
 Lisa resides in Williamsburg, VA where she is the Artistic Director of The Movement Dance Company as well as a teacher at The Institute for Dance.
 She also travels the country as a Master Teacher and Choreographer.